Pines Profile: Alice Thorpe (1902-2006)

 The Thorpes and their family bought several lots, creating a compound that included houses for John and Alice, and her brother Carl and his wife, Mabel.
 They also dedicated space to preservation, which allowed them to retain a semblance of the privacy and solitude they had previously enjoyed.

 Around this time, the Pines had begun attracting members of the gay community who were seeking an alternative to Cherry Grove.
 Alarmed by this growing presence and fearing it would depress property values, a homophobic group of homeowners badgered Taussig and the Home Guardian Company into launching a campaign to purge the area of what was referred to as “this cancer.”
+These efforts reached a peak in the late 50s when it was proposed that the community introduce a questionnaire for potential renters and home buyers.
+This questionnaire was very intrusive, seeking information on their personal lives, including their religion, their politics, their families, and even contact information for their employers.

 In the early 60s a great opportunity came when President Lyndon B. Johnson considered designating Fire Island a national seashore.
 Alice seized it.
 She personally guided Johnson’s representative through the Pines, and spent an entire day making sure he understood what would be lost if developers had their way.